How to tell if you're dehydrated

 Drinking water is one of the best ways to keep your body functioning at its best.
 But how do you tell if you're dehydrated?

-Humans need to stay hydrated, but figuring out how much water you need to drink is really difficult.
+Humans need to stay hydrated, but figuring out how much water they need to drink is really difficult.

 A person's hydration needs depend on so many different factors.
 Ideally, you should start the day with a generous glass of water.